Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Convergence Rates in Fisher Geometry

 \section{Convergence Rates in Fisher Geometry}

 This section establishes \emph{matching} upper and lower bounds for SGD when the error is measured in a \emph{frozen} Fisher metric at a local optimum $\theta^\star$.
-Once the mini-batch noise covariance is identified (Section~\ref{sec:fisher-alignment}), the remaining work is a localized stochastic-approximation argument in a fixed geometry, followed by an information-theoretic lower bound expressed in the same metric. \emph{Convention.} All rates in this section are stated in Fisher/Godambe risk $\mathbb{E}[\theta_T^\top F^\star\theta_T]$ unless explicitly noted otherwise; any Euclidean norm that appears is immediately converted.
+Once the mini-batch noise covariance is identified (Section~\ref{sec:fisher-alignment}), the remaining work is a localized stochastic-approximation argument in a fixed geometry, followed by an information-theoretic lower bound expressed in the same metric. \emph{Convention.} All rates in this section are stated in the identified statistical risk $\mathbb{E}[\theta_T^\top F^\star\theta_T]$ unless explicitly noted otherwise; any Euclidean norm that appears is immediately converted.